11 Tips for Making Your Landscaping Drought Tolerant

-When you live in a place such as Texas that often goes through droughts, it’s important that your landscaping is able to withstand periods with little water.
-Fortunately, there are many ways to keep your landscape beautiful throughout the hot summers and rain-free winter months.
-Here are 10 tips for how to make your landscaping drought-tolerant:
+When you live in a drought-prone place like Texas, it’s important to make sure your landscaping can withstand periods with little water.
+Fortunately, there are many ways to keep your landscape beautiful throughout the hot summer and rain-free winter months.
+Here are 11 tips for making your landscaping drought-tolerant:

 Certain areas of your yard – such as the sides of cement walkways, the areas around hardscaping, and the bottoms of slopes – are prone to creating water runoff.
 Instead of letting this water go to waste, put plants around these areas that will catch and make use of this water.
 These are good places to plant less drought-tolerant flowers and shrubs.

 5. Add Shade to Protect Plants From the Sun